The Budget Diet

-It seems tedious and somewhat laborious for those unused to financial responsibility, but a quick spreadsheet planning out budgets, rough costs of living, university fees etc. can be very useful in the long run.
+It seems tedious and somewhat laborious for those not used to financial responsibility, but a quick spreadsheet for planning out a budget can be very useful.
 Put aside a couple of hours before term starts, find all your paperwork, log on to your bank accounts; work out the finances so you can stick to them.
 There’s nothing worse as a student than spending money you don’t have!

 2. Laundry